 Evidence-based recommendation Grade REC6.11: Management after follow-up HPV test at 12 months, following initial С positive oncogenic HPV (not 16/18) screening test result At follow-up HPV testing 12 months after a detection of HPV (not 16/18) and LBC results of negative or pLSIL/LSIL: if oncogenic HPV is not detected, the woman should be advised to return to routine 5-yearly screening. if HPV (16/18) is detected, then the woman should be referred for colposcopic assessment.
 If the follow-up sample was collected by a healthcare professional then the laboratory will undertake reflex LBC.
-If the follow-up sample was self-collected then a sample for LBC should be collected at the time of colposcopy were overdue for screening by at least 2 years at the time of their initial positive oncogenic HPV (not 16/18) test result
+If the follow-up sample was self-collected then a sample for LBC should be collected at the time of colposcopy identify as Aboriginal and/or Torres Strait Islander age 50 years or older.